 Arizona Bills & Gas Prices FAQ

-We know many of our Arizona customers have questions about fluctuations in their gas bills.
-We want to make sure you have the facts about what might be affecting your bill and how your bills are calculated, and know that we are here to help.
+We know many of our Arizona customers may have questions regarding seasonal fluctuations in their gas bills.
+We want to make sure you have the facts about what might be affecting your bill and how your bills are calculated.
+We are here to help.

 English | EspaƱol